Lululemon Athletica (NASDAQ:LULU) Releases FY 2022 Earnings Guidance

 Lululemon Athletica (NASDAQ:LULU – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $9.35-$9.50 for the period, compared to the consensus estimate of $9.28.
 The company issued revenue guidance of $7.61 billion-$7.71 billion, compared to the consensus revenue estimate of $7.54 billion.Lululemon Athletica also updated its FY23 guidance to $9.35-9.50 EPS.

-Lululemon Athletica (NASDAQ:LULU – Get Rating) last posted its quarterly earnings results on Thursday, June 2nd.
-The apparel retailer reported $1.48 EPS for the quarter, beating analysts’ consensus estimates of $1.43 by $0.05.
-Lululemon Athletica had a net margin of 15.59% and a return on equity of 37.92%.
-The company had revenue of $1.61 billion during the quarter, compared to analyst estimates of $1.55 billion.
-During the same period in the prior year, the business posted $1.16 EPS.
-The firm’s revenue was up 31.6% compared to the same quarter last year.
-As a group, sell-side analysts expect that Lululemon Athletica will post 9.34 EPS for the current fiscal year.
+Lululemon Athletica (NASDAQ:LULU – Get Rating) last posted its earnings results on Thursday, June 2nd.
+The apparel retailer reported $1.48 EPS for the quarter, topping analysts’ consensus estimates of $1.43 by $0.05.
+Lululemon Athletica had a return on equity of 39.15% and a net margin of 15.36%.
+The business had revenue of $1.61 billion for the quarter, compared to analysts’ expectations of $1.55 billion.
+During the same quarter in the previous year, the firm earned $1.16 earnings per share.
+The business’s revenue was up 31.6% compared to the same quarter last year.
+As a group, equities research analysts forecast that Lululemon Athletica will post 9.39 earnings per share for the current fiscal year.

-A number of institutional investors have recently made changes to their positions in the stock.
-IHT Wealth Management LLC lifted its stake in Lululemon Athletica by 2.1% during the 1st quarter.
-IHT Wealth Management LLC now owns 2,267 shares of the apparel retailer’s stock valued at $828,000 after acquiring an additional 46 shares during the period.
-Beacon Pointe Advisors LLC lifted its stake in Lululemon Athletica by 4.1% during the 1st quarter.
-Beacon Pointe Advisors LLC now owns 1,222 shares of the apparel retailer’s stock valued at $446,000 after acquiring an additional 48 shares during the period.
-Sequoia Financial Advisors LLC lifted its stake in Lululemon Athletica by 5.1% during the 1st quarter.
-Sequoia Financial Advisors LLC now owns 1,060 shares of the apparel retailer’s stock valued at $387,000 after acquiring an additional 51 shares during the period.
-International Assets Investment Management LLC lifted its stake in Lululemon Athletica by 3.5% during the 1st quarter.
-International Assets Investment Management LLC now owns 1,615 shares of the apparel retailer’s stock valued at $590,000 after acquiring an additional 54 shares during the period.
-Finally, Global Wealth Management Investment Advisory Inc. lifted its stake in Lululemon Athletica by 60.2% during the 1st quarter.
-Global Wealth Management Investment Advisory Inc. now owns 197 shares of the apparel retailer’s stock valued at $72,000 after acquiring an additional 74 shares during the period.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+GAM Holding AG grew its stake in shares of Lululemon Athletica by 6.5% during the 4th quarter.
+GAM Holding AG now owns 37,923 shares of the apparel retailer’s stock valued at $14,845,000 after buying an additional 2,330 shares during the period.
+EverSource Wealth Advisors LLC purchased a new stake in shares of Lululemon Athletica during the 4th quarter valued at $119,000.
+Sequoia Financial Advisors LLC purchased a new stake in shares of Lululemon Athletica during the 4th quarter valued at $395,000.
+Schonfeld Strategic Advisors LLC grew its stake in shares of Lululemon Athletica by 111.3% during the 4th quarter.
+Schonfeld Strategic Advisors LLC now owns 1,800 shares of the apparel retailer’s stock valued at $705,000 after buying an additional 17,800 shares during the period.
+Finally, Amalgamated Bank grew its stake in shares of Lululemon Athletica by 53.1% during the 4th quarter.
+Amalgamated Bank now owns 10,131 shares of the apparel retailer’s stock valued at $3,966,000 after buying an additional 3,512 shares during the period.
 Institutional investors own 85.48% of the company’s stock.

 lululemon athletica inc., together with its subsidiaries, designs, distributes, and retails athletic apparel and accessories for women and men.
 It operates in two segments, Company-Operated Stores and Direct to Consumer.
 The company offers pants, shorts, tops, and jackets for healthy lifestyle and athletic activities, such as yoga, running, and training, as well as other sweaty pursuits.